tiggi/ansible-role-nfs/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role is based on the one with the same name from [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+Minor changes have been made to deal with CentOS 7.